 - Imaging results: CT scans or MRIs to rule out any compression, tumors, or other abnormalities.

-According to the Blue Book, certain physical limitation criteria would make you eligible for disability benefits.
+According to the Blue Book, certain physical limitation criteria would make you eligible for disability benefits with neuropathy.
 Be sure that your neurologist documents any physical limitations including, but not limited to, the following:

 - Any difficulty that you might experience with movement of two extremities, such as your legs, arms, fingers, wrists, hands, or shoulders.